πŸ“š

 I'm sure you've worked with a group in the past, and it went terribly.
 One person didn't do what they were supposed to, and the whole thing fell apart.
 We've all been there.
 But, I am going to tell you the secret to having a successful team.
 Are you ready??

 That's right, it's that simple.
 Good communication will make or break a team.
-Here are a few to make sure that communication goes off without a hitch.
+Here are a few pointers to make sure that communication goes off without a hitch.

 • Have a text message group so that you can quickly communicate with your teammates. πŸ’»